aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to POWERPOINT or Online App" h2="Export DOC to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many organizations.
+It is often necessary to convert documents from one format to another in order to make them easier to read, share, or edit.
+For example, a document in Microsoft Word format may need to be converted to PowerPoint format in order to be used in a presentation.

+<h2>How Aspose.Total Helps for DOC to PowerPoint Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOC to POWERPOINT conversion while using two of it's APIs.
-Load your DOC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOC to POWERPOINT files.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their DOC files and convert them to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation in PowerPoint format.
+The new presentation can then be saved as a POWERPOINT file.
+This process allows users to quickly and easily convert their DOC files to POWERPOINT files without having to manually convert them.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}